RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section looks at chats based on fantasy, and chats about actual harm.

 - Mark each statement true or false:
-- People who have psychosis are sometimes unsure whether what they fear is real or imaginary.
+- People who have psychosis are sometimes unsure whether what they fear is real or imaginary.#Psychosis makes people unsure of reality.
-- Most people who commit sexual crimes have a mental disorder known as paraphilia.
+- Most people who commit sexual crimes have a mental disorder known as paraphilia.# Paraphilia is not a mental disorder, and most people who commit sex crimes do not have paraphilia.
-- A listener must accurately determine whether a member has a mental disorder before suggesting ways to solve the member's problems.
+- A listener must accurately determine whether a member has a mental disorder before suggesting ways to solve the member's problems.# Listeners should not diagnose or try to solve problems.
-- Listeners cannot be sure which members have mental disorders.
+- Listeners cannot be sure which members have mental disorders.# Listeners cannot diagnose, and sometimes members have disorders without knowing it themselves.
-- When a member describes having a mental disorder, the listener should reflect the members' feelings about it accurately.
+- When a member describes having a mental disorder, the listener should reflect the members' feelings about it accurately.#Listeners should always reflect members' feelings accurately.
+- A member who has a personality disorder is very likely to be easy to chat to about their disorder.# Personality disorders generally make relationships difficult, and sufferers might not even be aware they have a disorder.
+- When a member is difficult to chat to, the listener can assume the member has a mental disorder.# Listeners cannot diagnose or judge, and they should not make assumptions about members.
 {:.quiz}

 # Fantasies and actual harm